helviojunior/turbosearch/README.md

 optional arguments:
   -h, --help                  show this help message and exit

 General Setting:
-  -t [target url]           target url (ex: http://10.10.10.10/path) -w [word list]            word list to be tested
-  -T [tasks]                number of connects in parallel (per host, default: 16) -o [output file]          save output to disk (default: none) -x [extensions]           Append each request with this extensions (comma-separated values)
+  -t [target url]             target url (ex: http://10.10.10.10/path) -w [word list]              word list to be tested -T [tasks]                  number of connects in parallel (per host, default: 16) -o [output file]            save output to disk (default: none) -x [extensions]             Append each request with this extensions (comma-separated values)

 Custom Settings:
-  -R, --restore             restore a previous aborted/crashed session -I, --ignore              ignore an existing restore file (don't wait 10 seconds) --proxy [target proxy]    target proxy URL (ex: http://127.0.0.1:8080) --deep                    Deep Search: Look for URLs inside of HTML results -v, --verbose             Shows more options (-h -v).
+  -R, --restore               restore a previous aborted/crashed session -I, --ignore                ignore an existing restore file (don't wait 10 seconds) --proxy [target proxy]      target proxy URL (ex: http://127.0.0.1:8080) --report-to [target proxy]  target proxy URL to report only just successful requests (ex: http://127.0.0.1:8080) --deep                      Deep Search: Look for URLs inside of HTML results -v, --verbose               Shows more options (-h -v).
 Prints commands and outputs. (default: quiet) --full-log                  Print full requested URLs (default: no) --no-forward-location       Disable forward to Location response address (default: no) --ignore-result [filter]    ignore resuts by result code or/and size (ex1: 302 or ex2: 302:172 or ex3: 405,302:172 ) --find [text to find]       Text to find in content or header (comma-separated values) --method [http method]      Specify request method (default: GET).
 Available methods: GET, POST,
                               PUT, OPTIONS
   --random-agent              Use randomly selected HTTP User-Agent header value (default: no)

 Word List Options:
   --md5-search                Search for a MD5 Hash version of each word (default: no) --sha1-search               Search for a SHA1 Hash version of each word (default: no) --sha256-search             Search for a SHA256 Hash version of each word (default: no) --hash-upper                In case of Hash Search be enabled, also search by Uppercase of Hash Hex Text (default: no)

 ```